adap/flower/examples/mxnet_federated/README.md

 This example demonstrates how an already existing centralized MXNEt-based machine learning project can be federated with Flower.

 This introductory example for Flower uses MXNet, but you're not required to be a MXNet expert to run the example.
-The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet projects.
+The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet project.

 ## Project Setup